 May 06, 2016

 A recent chemistry graduate leaned on her Susquehanna University connections to secure a graduate school position where she is conducting research into air pollution caused by oil and gas production in North Dakota's and Montana's Bakken region.

-Ashley Evanoski-Cole '09, of Bangor, Pa., is currently earning her Ph.D. in atmospheric science at Colorado State University, the same university attended by her former professors Derek Straub and Kathy Straub, both professors of earth and environmental science.
+Ashley Evanoski-Cole '09, of Bangor, Pa., has earned her Ph.D. in atmospheric science at Colorado State University, the same university attended by her former professors Derek Straub and Kathy Straub, both professors of earth and environmental science.
 She is now an assistant professor at St. Bonaventure University in New York.

 "When I first started at Susquehanna I knew I wanted to be a chemistry major and I knew I liked the weather, but didn't know atmospheric chemistry even existed," Evanoski-Cole said. "(Derek) was of course key in my learning about what it is."

 While at Susquehanna, Evanoski-Cole assisted Derek Straub in his research into local air quality.
 The experience keenly prepared her for graduate school.